 No. Unless there is a material breach of the lease involving health or safety conditions or the premises are unfit for occupancy, a Landlord cannot currently require you to move.
 Governor David Ige’s State of Emergency Proclamation(s) automatically activates the provisions of section 127A-30(a)(2) of the Hawaii Revised Statutes, which states, that “no Landlord shall terminate any tenancy for a residential dwelling unit in the area that is the subject of the proclamation…except for a breach of a material term of a rental agreement or lease, or if the unit is unfit for occupancy”.
-Pursuant to Governor Ige’s Tenth Supplementary Proclamation, non-payment of rent is excluded from the exception.
+Pursuant to Governor Ige’s Fourteenth Proclamation, non-payment of rent is excluded from the exception.

 How long will the special provisions of section 127A-30(a)(2) remain in effect?

 A state of emergency terminates automatically sixty days after the issuance of a proclamation of a state of emergency or by a separate proclamation of the Governor, whichever occurs first.
 The date of termination may be extended by a new proclamation.
 Currently, the Proclamations are due to continue through August 6, 2021.

 Do I still have to pay my rent?

 Yes.
 You are still legally obligated to pay your rent.

 You should inform your Landlord if you are unable to pay your rent and explain why.
 Renters are advised to contact their landlords as soon as they can to talk through delayed or partial payment options.
 Any new agreement or understanding should be documented in writing, such as, in a letter or in an email.
 This should include how much the modified rent will be, how long that change in rent will last, and whether you will be expected to pay back any deferred payments.